didialo/delicate-bot/README.md

 # 📦 Delicate

-A cozy, pastel-styled Discord moderation bot built for servers that want powerful moderation tools without losing a little personality.
+> A cozy, pastel-styled Discord moderation bot built to keep servers safe, calm, and organized without losing a little personality.

-Delicate combines moderation, server utilities, private support tickets, suggestions, boost announcements, invite handling, persistent configuration, and SQLite storage into one bot.
+Delicate is a Python-based Discord moderation bot focused on practical server management with a soft, welcoming personality.
+It combines moderation, persistent warnings, support tickets, suggestions, server configuration, Server Tag rewards, invite welcome DMs, and SQLite storage in one little cardboard box. ☁️📦

-> **Delicate — soft colors, hard moderation.** 🎀📦
+> **Delicate — keeping things safe, calm, and cozy.** ୨୧

+---

-## ✨ Features
+## ✦ Features

+### 🛡️ Moderation

+Delicate includes a complete moderation workflow with persistent cases and configurable server staff roles.

 * 🔨 Temporary and permanent bans
 * 👢 Member kicks